taiworoqeeb/Bechat-Micserah-Test-TS-/README.md

 ```
 for developer mode.

-The JavaScript version of this code can be found at:
+The JavaScript version of this code can be found at

 [JavaScript-Version](https://github.com/taiworoqeeb/BetChat-Micserah-Test-JS- "BetChat-Micserah-Test-JS repo")